mastercoder13234/pokeprimum/INSTALL.md

 1. Open msys2 at C:\devkitPro\msys2\msys2_shell.bat.

-2. Certain packages are required to build pokeemerald.
+2. Certain packages are required to build pokeprimum.
 Install these by running the following two commands:

     ```bash
     pacman -Sy msys2-keyring